medydcampos/hackathon_ABCD/README.md

 # Description

-This study utilized data from the National Family Health Survey (NFHS 5, 2019-2021) to examine the hypothesis that the presence of the father during pre- natal care significantly impacts the birth weight of newborns in an Indian sample.
+This study utilized data from the National Family Health Survey (NFHS 5, 2019-2021, open source) to examine the hypothesis that the presence of the father during pre- natal care significantly impacts the birth weight of newborns in an Indian sample.
 A robust regression analysis, which is less sensitive to outliers, was employed.
 The results indicate that the mother’s report of the father’s presence at antenatal visits is associated with a decrease in the baby’s birth weight by approximately 26.47 grams compared to the reported father’s absence, after controlling for so- ciodemographic factors.
 This study suggests that patriarchal social norms and behaviors may contribute to problematic scenarios characterized by low levels of social well-being and threats to the lives of women and children.